How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Foreign workers levy is also known as a levy.
 It is a pricing mechanism that regulates the number of foreign employees/ workers in Singapore.

-Levy rate for different percentage of quota in different sectors are as follows:
+The levy rate for different percentages of quota in different sectors is as follows:

 How to pay levy and when?